rcky844/knowledge-handbook/Chemistry/Planet Earth/The ocean/Separation of insoluble solid from a solution.md

 2. Wait for a period of time until all the liquid flows into the beaker through the filter paper.
 The addition of the liquid can be repeated.

 > **Note**:
-> Do not add a very large amount of liquid at once, otherwise there might be overflow.
+> Do not add a very large amount of liquid at once, otherwise it may cause an overflow.